 The total annual savings on energy and reduced maintenance costs amount to DKK 950 000.

 The operating costs for electric cars are approx. 50 % lower per kilometre travelled when comparing to cars with combustion engines.

 We cooperate with suppliers to reduce the CO2 emissions from steel.
 For instance, we buy steel from steel mills with the lowest CO2 emissions per ton of steel produced.

 We will increase our focus on minimizing the impact from transport on the climate.
-We use suppliers close to us which minimizes the carbon footprint from transport.

 Switching to 100 % green energy takes time and requires willpower and focus.
 For this reason, working with experienced partners is key.

 If you find good suppliers, you will need to spend less man-hours internally on the green transition.
 This will allow you to continue to focus on your core business.
 A relatively small investment of time and money will go a long way.

 Below is a list of suppliers that we can recommend.
 Feel free to contact Hans Christensen, Managing Director, for further information.

 The 12 batteries have a total capacity of 943 kWh.
 The batteries reduce fluctuations between the output from the solar panels and the energy consumption from the production.
 Extra energy is saved for night operation and for the first 3 hours of the workday when the power production from the solar panels is not yet high enough to meet all our energy needs.

 The batteries are designed for installation outdoors.
 There are eight 10-kWh battery cell units in each cabinet.
 These battery units consist of lithium-ion batteries which are also used in modern electric cars.
 The battery cells are manufactured in Great Britain and the rest of the system including its software is produced in Denmark by Xolta.